 Searching the Chicago-land area for the best spa deals and coupons.
-Thrive Med Spa is doing customer appreciation the entire month of May!
+Thrive Med Spa is launching new Image line of skincare the month of June!

 Searching the Chicago-land area for the best spa deals and coupons.
-Thrive Med Spa is doing customer appreciation the entire month of May!
+Thrive Med Spa is launching new Image line of skincare the month of June!

 Pregnancy affects and changes almost every aspect of a woman’s life, and her beauty routines are no exception to this rule.
 While many things are considered safe even during pregnancy, still other things — from tanning to chemical-based treatments — are considered risky or unsafe.
 Future mothers will want to consider the fifteen questions (and answers) before heading out to their next salon or spa appointment.

 Not only is acupuncture considered safe during pregnancy, but many women have found that this innovative procedure actually helps to reduce the chronic and menacing lower back pain experienced during these nine months.
 It’s important to keep in mind, however, that using acupuncture to place pressure on the wrong parts of the body can actually induce labor in many women.